How to Sew a Drawstring Bag with Lining

 Turn the main fabric piece right side out.
 Press to neaten.
 Place it inside the lining fabric piece, aligning the top edges.
 The right sides of the fabrics should be facing each other.

-• Push the lining into the main fabric bag piece and press to neaten.
+- Now fold the lining into the main bag and press to neaten.

 6. Create the Drawstring Channels